AIA, LEED AP BD+C

 AIA, CPHC, LEED AP BD+C

-With more than 16 years of experience with educational clients, Jesse is passionate about creating sustainable, healthy spaces for learners of all ages.
-As project architect, he works closely with design teams and district staff to maximize quality and efficiency, and offer creative solutions.
+With more than 20 years of experience with educational clients, Jesse is passionate about creating sustainable, healthy spaces for learners of all ages.
+As project architect and energy efficiency specialist he works closely with design teams and district staff to maximize efficiency, and thermal comfort.
 An early adopter of BIM, he is an office-wide leader in Revit documentation, building envelope design, and energy code compliance.
+Jesse is committed to mentoring Mahlum staff and sharing his knowledge of the profession.

 Jesse holds a Bachelor of Architecture from the Rhode Island School of Design.
-He is a registered architect in the state of Washington, a LEED-Accredited Professional, and a Certified Passive House Consultant (CPHC).
+He is a registered architect in Washington, a LEED Accredited Professional, Certified Passive House Consultant (CPHC), and serves on the National AIA 2030 Working Group.

 AIA, LEED AP